 When out in public and around other people, you are expected to act with a certain level of care and civility.
 Failure to do so can result in you being charged with disorderly conduct.
 Disorderly conduct, which is also referred to as disturbing the peace, is a serious crime in Arizona.
 Depending on the severity of the offense, you could be charged with either a misdemeanor or a felony.
 This could result in fines, probation, and jail time.

 Disorderly conduct is one of the more common criminal charges.
 It is fairly broad and not well defined, and the offense may be combined with other charges.
-For that reason, it is important to have a criminal defense lawyer on your side if you get arrested and charged with this type of crime.
+For that reason, it is important to have one of our criminal defense attorneys on your side if you get arrested and charged with this type of crime.

 Contact the Phoenix disorderly conduct lawyers at the Orent Law Offices, PLC for immediate legal assistance.
 For more than three decades, we’ve fought tirelessly to represent our clients and fight back against criminal charges.
 We know that your future is at stake, so we’re here to help you fight, too.
 Call today to set up a free consultation and learn more.